philipppk/boskanter-website/README.md

 Remember to put commas and quotationmarks as in the example.
 Otherwise the server will not be able to rebuild the website.

 ### The Gallery
+Read how to add a picture to the gallery in the section "Adding Pictures".

+## Editing the navigation bar
+The navigation bar is rendered into html as a nested list (with nesting depth not more than one).
+For example currently the html understands it as

+- Boskanter
+- Principles
+	+ Permaculture
+	+ Transition Towns
+	+ Links
+- Practical
+	+ ESC Volunteering
+	+ Workaway Volunteering
+	+ Directions
+- Blog
+	+ All Categories
+	+ Category 1
+	+ Category 2 ...
+- Caledar
+- Gallery
+	+ All Categories
+	+ Category 1
+	+ Category 2 ...

+The second level items will be rendered dropping down from the first level items they belong to.
+This list is rendered from the contents of `/src/_data/navigation_bar.js`.
+The entries are written down at the beginning of the file in the array `nav`.